Manama: Road network

 To the south of Manama, roads connected groves, lagoons and marshes of Hoora, Adliya, Gudaibiya and Juffair.
 Villages such as Mahooz, Ghuraifa, Seqaya served as the end of these roads.
 To the west, a major highway was built that linked Manama to the isolated village port of Budaiya, this highway crossed through the 'green belt' villages of Sanabis, Jidhafs and Duraz.
 To the south, a road was built that connected Manama to Riffa.
 The discovery of oil accelerated the growth of the city's road network.

 The four main islands and all the towns and villages are linked by well-constructed roads.
 There were 3164 km of roadways in 2002, of which 2433 km were paved.
 A causeway stretching over 2.8 km, connect Manama with Muharraq Island, and another bridge joins Sitra to the main island.
 A four-lane highway atop a 24 km causeway, linking Bahrain with the Saudi Arabian mainland via the island of Umm an-Nasan was completed in December 1986, and financed by Saudi Arabia.
 In 2000, there were 172,684 passenger vehicles and 41,820 commercial vehicles.

 Bahrain's port of Mina Salman can accommodate 16 oceangoing vessels drawing up to 11 m.
 In 2001, Bahrain had a merchant fleet of eight ships of 1,000 GT or over, totaling 270,784 GT.
 Private vehicles and taxis are the primary means of transportation in the city.

 Buses

 Manama has a bus service that launched on 1 April 2015, with a fleet of 141 MAN buses.
-Regulated by the Ministry of Transportation, bus routes extend across Bahrain and around Manama with fares of a minimum 200 Fils (BD0.200) (around $0.50(USD); £0.30).
+Regulated by the Ministry of Transportation, bus routes extend across Bahrain and around Manama.

 Air transport

-Bahrain International Airport is located on the nearby Muharraq Island, approximately 7 km from the CBD.
+Bahrain International Airport is located on the nearby Muharraq Island, approximately 7 km from the Central Business District (CBD).
 It is a premier hub airport in the Middle East.
 Strategically located in the Northern Persian Gulf between the major markets of Saudi Arabia and Iran, the airport has one of the widest range and highest frequency of regional services with connections to major international destinations in Europe, Asia, Africa, and North America.

 Bahrain also has a military airbase, the Isa Air Base, located in the south at Sakhir.
 This is the base of the Bahrain Defence Force, or BDF.